taixingbi/wiki-AI/web/ajax.md

 ### ajax
 when an event happen
 step 1 in browse, create request object and send request
+* XMLHttpRequest

 step 2 in server, process request, and create a reqonse and send back to a browse
 step 3 in browse, process returned data using js and update page content.